bridgecrew-perf6/plotly_deployment-31/README.md

 ## Deliverable 1, 2, and 3
 All deliverables were completed as stated.
 Any alterations to chart or page functionality are discussed in depth in **Deliverable 4**.
+- At one point, CORS errors resulted in my using "http://localhost:8000/static/data/samples.json" as the json link in [charts.js](static/js/charts.js).
+However, upon finalizing my code, the page would run without it as long as a python http server was running in the folder (command: `python -m http.server`).

 ## Deliverable 4
 A number of changes to the deliverable functionality were made, as follows: